Pérez’s RBI single caps 4-run 9th as Royals beat Reds 7-6

 KANSAS CITY, Mo.
 (AP) — Salvador Pérez’s walk-off single capped Kansas City’s four-run rally as the Royals beat the Cincinnati Reds 7-6 Tuesday night.

-The Royals scored six runs off the Reds’ bullpen in the final two innings and Perez got his third game-ending hit this season.
+The Royals scored six runs off the Reds’ bullpen in the final two innings and Pérez got his third game-ending hit this season.

+“There are not a lot of people in their major league career that get an opportunity to celebrate a walk-off,” Royals manager Mike Matheny said of Pérez’s heroics.
+“You can attribute it to as much luck as you want to.
+I’m not buying it.
+There are just special people in that situation, and Salvy is one of them.”

 Trailing 6-3 to start the ninth, the Royals got the tying run on second with no outs without the benefit of a hit.
 Ryan O’Hearn walked and Hunter Dozier was hit by a pitch.
 Michael A. Taylor then rolled a ground ball through the legs of Eugenio Suarez at third, scoring O’Hearn.